-Credit Hour: No HS credits will be issued Prerequisite(s): Teacher recommendation

-Course Description: Social Studies (grade 8) courses provide continued development of understanding and skills in the social studies disciplines: history, geography, civics and government, and economics.
+Credit Hour: No HS credits will be issued Prerequisite(s): Teacher recommendation skills in the social studies disciplines: history, geography, civics and government, and economics.
 Typically, these courses focus on single disciplines at a time (e.g., state-specific history and government, U.S. history, world history, or civics) to develop discipline-related skills.
 Specific content depends upon state standards for grade 8.
-This course is taught in honors level expression, social inclusion, and equal opportunity.
-The influence of Western forms of political and economic organizations on the modern world is examined.
-Dual Credit MVCC
+This course is taught in honors level